vitorgalvao/tiny-scripts/README.md

 Script to email local sunrise and sunset times (via [Wolfram Alpha](http://www.wolframalpha.com/)) for a given location

 ### ubuntu-usb
-Script to facilitate installing ubuntu on a USB stick, from OS X
+Script to facilitate installing ubuntu on a USB stick, from macOS

 ### unsplashdownload
 Script to download images from [unsplash](https://unsplash.com/)’s last batch